jessepav/lacygoill-wiki-backup/admin/compiling.md

 autodeb is an  experimental script that should perform the  job of both auto-apt and checkinstall at the same time.

-## learn how to create your own package (to avoid checkinstall which is a hack/too buggy)
+## learn how to create your own package

+To avoid:

+   - checkinstall which is a hack/too buggy

+   - `$ sudo make install` which is untidy

+     in particular, it's hard to remove all files installed by `make(1)`: you need to get back to the repo, run `$ sudo make uninstall`, and hope that the recipe correctly removes all the files

+---

 <https://wiki.debian.org/HowToPackageForDebian>
 <https://wiki.debian.org/Packaging>